Coolest Princess Party Ideas

 Princess Picture Frame Favor

 Then it was time to pass out the gift bags, award the pea guessing game prize to an adult and say goodbye.
-The princess party event was a tremendous success and everyone went home feeling like true Royalty!
+In conclusion, the princess party event was a tremendous success and everyone went home feeling like true Royalty!

 The party ideas and photos in this section have been graciously submitted by readers like yourself.
 If you’ve got some cool party ideas and photos to share, we’d love for you to send them over.
 You’ll be taking part in creating the Web’s ultimate kids birthday party ideas resource that’s ALWAYS FREE for everyone to enjoy!
 Thanks!